top of page

 Community Skills & Leadership Development Program

-The Port Albert Progress Association (PAPA) is excited to announce the launch of the Skills & Leadership Development Program, part of the Strengthening Rural Communities initiative funded by the Foundation for Rural & Regional Renewal (FRRR).
+The Port Albert Progress Association (PAPA) is excited to announce the launch of the Volunteer Skills & Leadership Development Program, part of the Strengthening Rural Communities initiative funded by the Foundation for Rural & Regional Renewal (FRRR).

 Skills & Leadership Development Program Training - Port Albert Progress Association PAPA